 For African American girls, cornrows are a daily hairstyle.
 Still, you can dress them up for a wedding by braiding them thinner than usual and making a fancy design like swirls or where the braids would lay straight.
-Make the hairstyle more luxurious by curling the ends of the corn rolls and adding jeweled hair pins.
+Make the hairstyle more luxurious by curling the ends of the corn rolls and adding jeweled hairpins.

 Press and Curl

 Those days of a hot iron sitting on the fire and almost burning our hair straight are long gone.
 If you blow-dry your hair and use a flat iron, you can get a gentle press and curl effect.
 Curl the hair after straightening with a flat iron.
-If your hair is African American, you can achieve Shirley Temple curls using the flat iron with a heat protection product.
+If your hair is African American, you can achieve Shirley Temple curls using a flat iron with a heat protection product.
 To shape the ends under, you need an elastic with you as the loops can fall out, and you can fluff the hair based on the weather or activity level.

 Two turns of thread